Agrasen: Legend

-Agrasen was a Kshatriya king of the Sūryavaṃśi dynasty who adopted the Vanika dharma for the benefit of his people.
+Agrasen was a Kshatriya king of the Sūryavaṃśi dynasty who promoted the Vanika dharma for the benefit of his people.
 He was the ruler of Khandavprasth, Ballabhgarh, and Agr Janapada (present-day Delhi, Ballabhgarh, and Agra).

 According to Bharatendu Harishchandra's account, Maharaja Agrasen was born on 15th September 3082 BC, or in 4250 BC on the first day of Ashvin Shukla Paksha, in the last stages of Dvapara Yuga, or the beginning of Kali Yuga.
 He was the eldest son of Sūryavaṃśi Maharaja Vallabhsen and Queen Bhagwati Devi of Pratapnagar (in present-day Rajasthan) and the elder brother of Shursen.
 Maharaja Agrasen was claimed to be a 34th-generation descendant of the lineage of Lord Rama's elder son, Kush.
 At the age of 15, Agrasen fought in the Mahabharata war alongside the Pandavas.
 Lord Krishna proclaimed that Agrasen would be a yug purush, or "man of the age," and an avatar in the Kali Yuga.